-Control: ISM-1698; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1698; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least daily to identify missing patches or updates for security vulnerabilities in internet-facing services.
+A vulnerability scanner is used at least daily to identify missing patches or updates for vulnerabilities in online services.

-Control: ISM-1699; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1699; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in office productivity suites, web browsers and their extensions, email clients, PDF software, and security products.
+A vulnerability scanner is used at least weekly to identify missing patches or updates for vulnerabilities in office productivity suites, web browsers and their extensions, email clients, PDF software, and security products.

-Control: ISM-1700; Revision: 1; Updated: Jun-23; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1700; Revision: 2; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least fortnightly to identify missing patches or updates for security vulnerabilities in applications other than office productivity suites, web browsers and their extensions, email clients, PDF software, and security products.
+A vulnerability scanner is used at least fortnightly to identify missing patches or updates for vulnerabilities in applications other than office productivity suites, web browsers and their extensions, email clients, PDF software, and security products.

-Control: ISM-1701; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1701; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least daily to identify missing patches or updates for security vulnerabilities in operating systems of internet-facing services.
+A vulnerability scanner is used at least daily to identify missing patches or updates for vulnerabilities in operating systems of internet-facing servers and internet-facing network devices.

-Control: ISM-1702; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3
+Control: ISM-1702; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of workstations, servers and network devices.
+A vulnerability scanner is used at least weekly to identify missing patches or updates for vulnerabilities in operating systems of workstations, non-internet-facing servers and non-internet-facing network devices.

-Control: ISM-1752; Revision: 1; Updated: Jun-23; Applicability: All; Essential Eight: N/A

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in operating systems of ICT equipment other than workstations, servers and network devices.
+Control: ISM-1752; Revision: 2; Updated: Sep-23; Applicability: All; Essential Eight: N/AA vulnerability scanner is used at least weekly to identify missing patches or updates for vulnerabilities in operating systems of ICT equipment other than workstations, servers and network devices.

-Control: ISM-1703; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: N/A
+Control: ISM-1703; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: N/A

-A vulnerability scanner is used at least weekly to identify missing patches or updates for security vulnerabilities in drivers and firmware.
+A vulnerability scanner is used at least weekly to identify missing patches or updates for vulnerabilities in drivers and firmware.

-When to patch security vulnerabilities
+When to patch vulnerabilities

-When patches or updates are released by vendors for security vulnerabilities, an organisation should apply them in a timeframe commensurate with the likelihood of attempted exploitation by an adversary.
-For example, by prioritising patches or updates for security vulnerabilities in internet-facing services and their operating systems, especially when exploitation code exists or active exploitation is occurring.
+When patches or updates are released by vendors for vulnerabilities, an organisation should apply them in a timeframe commensurate with the likelihood of attempted exploitation by malicious actors.
+For example, by prioritising patches or updates for vulnerabilities in online services as well as operating systems of internet-facing servers and internet-facing network devices.
+This is especially important when vulnerabilities are assessed as critical by vendors or working exploits

-If no patches or updates are available for security vulnerabilities, mitigation advice from vendors, trusted authorities or security researchers may provide some protection until patches or updates are made available.
-Such mitigation advice may be published in conjunction with, or soon after, announcements made relating to security vulnerabilities.
+If no patches or updates are available for vulnerabilities, mitigation advice from vendors, trusted authorities or security researchers may provide some protection until patches or updates are made available.
+Such mitigation advice may be published in conjunction with, or soon after, announcements made relating to vulnerabilities.
 Mitigation advice may cover how to disable or block access to vulnerable functionality, how to reconfigure vulnerable functionality, or how to detect attempted or successful exploitation of vulnerable functionality.

-If a patch or update is released for high assurance ICT equipment, the ACSC will conduct an assessment of the patch or update.
-Subsequently, if the patch or update is approved for deployment, the ACSC will provide guidance on the methods and timeframes in which it is to be applied.
+If a patch or update is released for high assurance ICT equipment, ASD will conduct an assessment of the patch or update.
+Subsequently, if the patch or update is approved for deployment, ASD will provide guidance on the methods and timeframes in which it is to be applied.

-Control: ISM-1690; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3 Patches, updates or vendor mitigations for security vulnerabilities in internet-facing services are applied within two weeks of release, or within 48 hours if an exploit exists.
+Control: ISM-1876; Revision: 0; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3

+Patches, updates or other vendor mitigations for vulnerabilities in online services are applied within 48 hours of release when vulnerabilities are assessed as critical by vendors or when working exploits exist.
-Control: ISM-1691; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML2, ML3

-Patches, updates or vendor mitigations for security vulnerabilities in office productivity suites, web browsers and their extensions, email clients, PDF software, and security products are applied within two weeks of release.
+Control: ISM-1690; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML2, ML3 Patches, updates or other vendor mitigations for vulnerabilities in online services are applied within two weeks of release.

-Control: ISM-1692; Revision: 0; Updated: Sep-21; Applicability: All; Essential Eight: ML3
+Control: ISM-1692; Revision: 1; Updated: Sep-23; Applicability: All; Essential Eight: ML3